yojimbo87/Eastern/docs/usage/Connection.md

         OCluster newCluster = database.AddCluster(OClusterType.Physical, "yourNewCluster");
     }

 Use of connection pooling can speedup application because connection to database server are pre-initiated and stored within a pool which handles retrieving of ready to use database connections on demand.
+This is useful for example in web applications where creating dedicated connection with database for every request would be an expensive operation.